-There is more than meets the eye when it comes to being a hopper operator.
-For example, did you know that they make an average of $18.89 an hour?
-That's $39,295 a year!
+There is more than meets the eye when it comes to being a Hopper Operator.
+For example, did you know that they make an average of $18.48 an hour?
+That's $38,447 a year!

 Between 2018 and 2028, the career is expected to grow -8% and produce -83,800 job opportunities across the U.S.

-There are certain skills that many hopper operators have in order to accomplish their responsibilities.
+There are certain skills that many Hopper Operators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed dexterity, mechanical skills and visual ability.
+We discovered that a lot of resumes listed Computer skills, Dexterity and Physical strength.

-You may find that experience in other jobs will help you become a hopper operator.
-In fact, many hopper operator jobs require experience in a role such as cook.
-Meanwhile, many hopper operators also have previous career experience in roles such as cashier or stocker.
+You may find that experience in other jobs will help you become a Hopper Operator.
+In fact, many Hopper Operator jobs require experience in a role such as Cashier.
+Meanwhile, many Hopper Operators also have previous career experience in roles such as Machine Operator or Cook.

 Tell us your goals and we'll match you with the right jobs to get there.